-It’s 2018—so you’ve probably realized by now that your website has an effect on the perceived credibility and quality of your business.
+It’s 2019—so you’ve probably realized by now that your website has an effect on the perceived credibility and quality of your business.

 But very few people know just how colossal this effect actually is.

-Today, we’re going to present 17 crazy statistics about website first impressions, and fill your digital toolbox with strategies on how to change your website from client-repellent to enticing, user-friendly and conversion-driven.
+Today, we’re going to present 27 staggering statistics about websites, and how users interact with them, filling your digital toolbox with strategies on how to change your website from client-repellent to enticing, user-friendly and conversion-driven.

 Let’s get started!